 Elka – The heritage brand

 This Danish brand made their name supplying raincoats to deep sea fishermen and lumberjacks.
-Recently the label began producing a line of fashion-focussed coats that still offer the same level of durability.
+Recently the label began producing a line of fashion-focused coats that still offer the same level of durability.
 And that is great news for us.
-Elka coats now line the racks at De Bijenkorf and high end boutiques.
+Elka coats now line the racks at several high-end boutiques such as Hutspot.
 The silhouettes are sleek, the textures are matte and details like drawstring hoods and rivets have a streetwear influence.
 The ultra-waterproof PVC comes in neutral shades of navy, grey and deep teal, which co-ordinate seamlessly with the rest of your outfit.

 Stutterheim – Modern and minimal

 Based in Stockholm and widely available in Amsterdam, Stutterheim raincoats began when designer Alexander Stutterheim decided to re-create his grandfather’s fisherman’s jacket.
 Today there are more than 1000 stockists around the world.
 The achingly beautiful collections have earned a cult following and customers including Jay-Z and Kanye West (but don’t let that put you off).
 The razor-sharp minimalism and quirky accent colours bring to mind designers like Marni and Céline.
 And as for practicality, the rubberised and bonded cottons won’t let a drop of water in.